Kishwar/tensorflow/odroid-xu4/README.md

 ```

-Enjoy Tensorfow on Odroid :)
+Enjoy Tensorflow on Odroid :)